RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

 ```
   - type: drupal-recipe signals this is a recipe.
   - drupal/default_content is required to handle content importing.

-9. **Create a `composer.json` File (Optional)**:
-   - If your recipe depends on contributed modules or themes, include a `composer.json` file to specify these dependencies:
-     ```json
-     {
-       "name": "my_vendor/my_custom_recipe",
-       "type": "drupal-recipe",
-       "description": "A custom Drupal recipe for blog functionality", "require": {
-         "drupal/pathauto": "^1.12",
-         "drupal/metatag": "^2.0"
-       }
-     }
-     ```
   - This ensures Composer downloads the required modules when the recipe is added.

 4. **Create the `recipe.yml` File**: